upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 The standard way of handling the data returned from an API is to use `setState` within the `.then()` method in order to update any state variables which act as containers for the data that's returned.
 The component then renders based on updates to the state variables.

-Below is an example where the `component.state.hits` variable is used to store the results of the API request; `component.state.hits` is also used to render the result.
+Imagine you're getting a list of public schools from a [NYC Open Data](react-nyc-open-data.md) API.
+Below you'll see how the `component.state.schools` variable is used to store the result of the API request; `component.state.schools` is also then used to render the result.

 ```javascript
 import React from 'react';